 - Find an MCB faculty member to sponsor your research.

-- Submit the signed MCB 99 or 199 application to the Undergraduate Affairs Office in 3060 VLSB by the add/drop deadline of the semester you would like to enroll in the course (an application must be submitted each semester for which you wish to receive MCB credit).
+- Submit the signed MCB 99 or 199 application to the Undergraduate Affairs Office in 3060 VLSB by the end of the third week of the semester you would like to enroll in the course (an application must be submitted each semester for which you wish to receive MCB credit).

 - Add the units on CalCentral using the course number provided by an advisor in the UAO.

 - If required by PI/MCB sponsor, submit a written report on the research project to your PI and/or MCB sponsor at the end of each semester.
 Expectations should be discussed with your PI and/or MCB faculty sponsor prior to the completion of the semester.

 - Admission to MCB 99 requires a minimum GPA of 3.0 in fewer than 60 units and is restricted to P/NP.